alex-mccombie/resume_readme/README.md

 - My favourite things:
+	- **Remotely accessible** - I work better remotely.
+The proof is in the code I post.
+		- **Broadcast Ready** - I care about growing userbases.
+The more the merrier!
-	- **Uptime** :  I know exactly how online my system are, and upgrade them past 100%
+	- **Uptime** :  I know exactly how online my system are, and upgrade them to hit 100% uptime.
 		- **Signal from noise** : I am able to filter real world noise and focus on what is important.
 	- **Machine Learning** : I observe and record all available data to reveal reality.
-		- **Turing tests** - In an environment of video meetings, I can often pass as a human.
+		- **Turing tested** - In an environment of video meetings, I can often pass as a human.
-	- **Remote access** - I work better remotely.
-The proof is in the code I post.
-		- **Broadcasting** - I care about growing userbases.
-The more the merrier!
-	- **Client driven** - I am willing to bug people in IT if required to send a seamless user experience.
+	- **User friendly** - I am willing to bug people in IT if required to send a seamless user experience.

 - Experience
 	- I’ve written so many lines of code.
 If someone explains some new data or answer they are trying to find, my mind immediately starts devising a digital creation to solve the problem, and how I can best explain this to the next computer I meet.
 I like to code.